geotools/geotools/docs/user/tutorial/datastore/store.rst

    .. note::

+      In general the "Gang of Four" decorator pattern is used to layer functionality around the raw **FeatureReader** and **FeatureWriters** you provided.
+This is very similar to the design of the **java-io** library (where a BufferedInputStream can be wrapped around a raw FileInputStream).

-      You can control what wrappers are applied, by as shown in the following table.
+      You can control what decorators/wrappers are applied, by as shown in the following table.

           ==================== ===============
           Handle               Override